Villa Wedding in St. Thomas

 Many of the villas even allow events, so you can have the wedding and reception right there.
 Making it far cheaper, more beautiful and more fun than an over-priced, crowded resort.

 And if it’s just the 2 of you or maybe a couple of friends, check out a spacious condo with a kitchen on a beach (Sapphire Beach Resort is my favorite spot – rent on Airbnb or VRBO)!
-Or sitting on your private balcony overlooking the British Virgin Islands at Point Pleasant.
-Or enjoying a tranquil beach just 100 feet from your room at Secret Harbor.

 I just wanted to give you a few ideas to play with.